-Illinois is home to three cardrooms, and all three have reopened since the pandemic.
+Illinois is home to three cardrooms: Grand Casino poker room, Hollywood Aurora poker room and Bally’s poker room.
 Each one is at one of Illinois’ casino properties.
 There are no legal standalone facilities in the state.
 Harrah’s Joliet and Harrah’s Metropolis permanently closed their poker rooms.

 Due to Illinois’ surprisingly specific laws about gambling, these three cardrooms are the only places that you can play poker legally.